AhmedAKhan/Capstone/docs/source/pipeline.rst

 same size

 **Feature**
-This module will take in the data and return the features extracted from this model.
+Thi module will take in the data and return the features extracted from this model.
 The model takes in a list of values of type enum 'feature.type'. and return an object feature_model with those features

-**Model**
+**Classifier**
 This will be the code that is responsible for sign language recognition.
 It will take in the features and return the category it belongs to